- Cellular PVC

 The other consideration is the sealing aspect.
 MDF, although much more stable than wood, is susceptible to changes in humidity.
 Especially in the case of a lakefront or oceanfront setting.
 It is recommended that you paint your cornice mouldings with an acrylic sealer.
 The paint experts say that all paints have a certain amount of acrylic, but the paint with the most acrylic in it is LATEX

 We also recommend that you paint within 30 days after the trim is installed to reduce the possibility of shrinkage.

 Tips for Painting Wainscoting

-We suggest using high-quality, scrubbable, moisture-resistant paint for wainscoting applications.
+We suggest that you use a high-quality, scrubbable, moisture-resistant paint for wainscoting applications.

 Start by masking where the floor meets the wall with masking tape.
 Depending on your experience, you may also want to mask the top of the wainscoting as well.

 Next, paint the panels and the stiles around them.
 Paint tends to collect in the corners of these panels, so your brush strokes should be toward the center of the panel.
-On the raised surfaces around and between panels, work from the top down and use up-and-down strokes on the verticals and back-and-forth strokes on the horizontals.
+On the raised surfaces around and between panels, work from the top down, and use up-and-down strokes on the verticals, back-and-forth strokes on the horizontals.
 After that, you can fill the unpainted space with long brush strokes.